Accio/AMIDD/docs/README.md

 ## End-term project

+The choice of topic and the team composition is to be submitted via [this Google Form of voting for the project topic](https://forms.gle/m8vmz2XTeDkNZQFZ6) by *Thursday, December the 1st*.
+Two people working together need to vote just once.
+The deadline for submitting the essay by email is *January 13th, 2022*.
+No extension is possible.

-All participants are expected to finish the end-term project either individually or in a team of two people.
+All participants are expected to finish the end-term project in a team of two people, which is preferred, or individually.
 She or he or the team shall choose *one* concept from a list of candidate topics, upon which they will write a short essay introducing the concept to non-experts, with examples and ideally applications in drug discovery.
 The topics will be announced during the semester.

-The essay should have an abstract (less than 200 words), a list of references, and a main text that does not exceed 3,000 words.
-Visual elements like table and figures that help readers understand the concept are welcome but not obligatory.
-In case of a team work, the contribution of the two people should be specified.

-Essays in literature-programming styles, combining texts and source code with Jupyter notebook or Rmarkdown, are encouraged.
-For such essays the source code does not count to the total words.

 List of candidate topics of year 2022: